-With protective field boundaries <200 mm, object detection may be restricted owing to the measurement error
+With protective field boundaries <200 mm, object detection may be restricted owing to the measurement error.

-- ♦ When defining the protective field, take into account the additional distance Z{sm} to the protective field contour (see chapter 7.2 "Stationary danger zone guarding"). - ♥ Click the button and define the contours and boundaries of the warning field.
+♦ When defining the protective field, take into account the additional distance Z{sm} to the protective field contour (see chapter 7.2 "Stationary danger zone guarding").

-By right-clicking the field pair in the CONFIGURATION menu, you can calculate an autocontour for the protective or warning field.
+♥ Click the Solution and define the contours and boundaries of the warning field.

+NOTICE A By right-clicking the field pair in the CONFIGURATION menu, you can calculate an autocontour for the protective or warning field.
 You can determine the display options for the field editor in the menu SETTINGS > Field editor display options (see chapter 4.5.6 "SETTINGS").

-Sometimes Configure all other field pairs of the configuration bank following the described procedure.
+b Configure all other field pairs of the configuration bank following the described procedure.